a-ac-mishra/gcp_orchestration/README.md

 # gcp_orchestration
-This repo will include code samples which will explain various orchestration approaches of ML pipelines on GCP.
+This repo will include code samples which will explain various orchestration approaches of ML components in a pipeline on GCP.